Level51/silverstripe-sake-more/README.md

 ### Extend with custom commands
 Due to the modular setup adding custom commands is as easy as creating a new class extending the abstract `Level51\SakeMore\Command` class.
 Each sub class will automatically show up in the list of available commands.

+It's also possible to extend the abstract `Level51\SakeMore\MultiCommand` class if your command provides more than one action.
+In that case the route will be like `sake dev/more YOUR_COMMAND YOUR_SUBCOMMAND`.

 ## Requirements
 - SilverStripe ^4.0
 - PHP >= 7.0